 If you’re looking to go fast through crud, are a larger individual (~200 lbs or greater), or have race experience, we recommend bumping up to the Poplar, Maple & Bamboo core (again, paired with the 90 / 10 Glass Carbon composite structure).
 This is a heavier core, but it offers even greater damping and significantly stronger torsional rigidity, resulting in better and more predictable edge hold.
 Smaller individuals can use this core as well, however the added damping and weight will sometimes leave you more tired after a long day.

-Both the Hybrid and Dedicated Resort builds utilize the Aspen & Bamboo core.
-It can work as a resort core (typically for smaller skiers) but because of its lighter weight and lower density, it can get deflected easier when the snow conditions are not smooth.
-For the Hybrid Resort / Touring ski, we recommend pairing the Aspen & Bamboo core with the 70 / 30 Glass Carbon option.
+For the Hybrid Resort / Touring ski, we recommend pairing the Poplar & Bamboo core with the 70 / 30 Glass Carbon option.
 You will save significant weight from the resort builds listed above, and with a fiberglass dominant composite, you’ll get a well composed ski that can deal with changing snow conditions.
 All in a bundle that’ll remain light enough to not hate yourself on the uphill.

-Finally, for dedicated touring skis that have weight savings as the highest priority, we recommend pairing light with light: the Aspen & Bamboo core with the 100% Carbon composite.
+Finally, for dedicated touring skis that have weight savings as the highest priority, we recommend pairing light with light: the Aspen core with the 100% Carbon composite and Functionalized Graphene Oxide.
 It skis very well in the backcountry and tours uphill like a dream, although it is not a combination we would necessarily recommend for resort skiing, especially in moisture-heavy snow conditions.

 Hopefully at this point, you’re starting to think about what combinations are possible with these core and composite combinations.
 While we are here to help, we also want to make you aware of two combinations that don’t happen often, and they both have to do with the Poplar, Maple & Bamboo core.
 We build custom skis for every kind of skier, which ultimately means there will be outlier individuals with specific needs that other brands simply can’t fulfill.
 Because this is the heaviest, hardest charging core available, it doesn’t make sense typically to pair it with any composite but the 90/10 Glass Carbon.
 Again, this is individual specific and our ski design experts will take steps outside of this to get a specific feel out of the skis, although it’s rare.